skenderidis/f5-ingress-lab/examples/cis-crd/VirtualServer/PathRewrite/README.md

 curl -v http://approot.f5demo.local/ --resolve approot.f5demo.local:80:10.1.10.95
 ```

-Note that on the first example we receive a 302 redirect from BIGIP to /home while on the second example the path is rewritten from `/lib` to `/library`
+You should receive a 302 redirect from BIGIP with Location Header set as `/home`.

 ## Path Rewrite (rewrite)